SpiriitLabs/vite-plugin-svg-spritemap/docs/guide/styles.md

 After that, you need to import the file in your current styles.
 Don't forget to [load the CSS](https://vitejs.dev/guide/features.html#css) via ViteJS.

-If you use a CSS preprocessing language (Less/Scss/Sass/Stylus), you can use the mixin `sprite` and access to a map with all sprites infos.
+If you use a CSS preprocessing language (Less/SCSS/Sass/Stylus), you can use the mixin `sprite` and access a map with all sprites info.
 If you use regular CSS, you will only access to generated classes.

 You can see the usage with the [examples](/examples).